Evolution of magnetic fields through cosmological perturbation theory: Generalization at second order

 Using eq. (\ref{CEMT}) the continuity equation is given by

 and the Navier-stokes equation

-which is in according to \cite{nakamuramater,pitrou2}.
-In this case we see that electromagnetic fields affect the evolution of matter energy density $\Delta_{\mu}^{(2)}$ and the peculiar velocity $\mathcal{V}_{i}^{(2)}$ therefore, these fields influence the large structure formation and can leave imprints on the temperature anisotropy pattern of the CMB \cite{capri1,Tinaf,gio3,gio4}.
+where $w=\frac{P_{(0)}}{\mu_{(0)}}$ and $\boldsymbol{S}^{13}_{i}$ is shown in appendix \ref{app_evol2}.
+Therefore, electromagnetic fields affect the evolution of matter energy density $\Delta_{\mu}^{(2)}$ and the peculiar velocity $\mathcal{V}_{i}^{(2)}$ also, these fields influence the large structure formation and can leave imprints on the temperature anisotropy pattern of the CMB \cite{capri1,*Tinaf,*gio3,*gio4}.